What Are Triads? Complete Guitar Triads Explained

-A triad is the simplest form of a chord: three notes stacked in thirds.
+A triad is the simplest and most important form of a chord: three notes stacked in thirds.
 Every chord you've ever played on guitar — from open G to a barre F#m — is built on a triad.
+Understanding guitar triads is the foundation of fretboard mastery and musical flexibility.

 The Three Notes